Arle Court Transport Hub

-Arle Court Transport Hub (previously known as Arle Court Park and Ride) is a park and ride facility on the outskirts of Cheltenham, England.
+Arle Court Transport Hub (previously known as Arle Court Park and Ride) is a park and ride facility located on close to M5 junction 11 on the A40 on the outskirts of Cheltenham, England.

 History

-From 13 May 2019, drivers have been required to enter their car registration number to receive a parking ticket which must be scanned on a bus service.
-The change was introduced to prevent people from parking at the facility and walking to nearby businesses, leaving no spaces available for bus users.
+In July 2024 a new multi-storey car park replaced the previous open car park.
+The new facility greatly increased the number of spaces and also provided users with 100 EV charging spaces, secure cycle parking, an information desk, enclosed waiting facilities, toilets, a changing place and real time departure information.

-In March 2020 due to the COVID-19 pandemic, route 93 was withdrawn, with route 94 being diverted to serve the facility instead.
-Later that year, sixty car parking spaces were removed to make room for a construction compound.
-The compound will be used for the widening of the adjacent A40 road.
+The existing 100 P&R ride bus service has now been increased to every 15 minutes and users of the service still get free parking.

 Facilities

-The park and ride has parking for both cars and bicycles.
+The provides over 1000 parking spaces, regular bus services to Cheltenham Town Centre, Cheltenham General Hospital, Gloucester Royal Hospital and Gloucester City Centre.
+National Express call at the facility providing connections to Birmingham, Bristol Airport and the South West.
+The site also has secure cycle storage and bike repair station.

 Services

-Stagecoach West took over bus services on 14 May 2018.
+Stagecoach West took over bus services on 14 May 2018, operating route 93.
 Previously, it was operated by Bennetts.
-After 27 November 2022, services will again be operated by Bennetts.
+From 27 November 2022 to 25 November 2023, Bennetts took over the Park and Ride service, renumbered to route 100.
+This is after Stagecoach stopped operating the 93 service due to staffing issues.
+Stagecoach took over route 100 on 27 November 2023 after the contract was retendered one year later.

 From August 2017, service 99 began calling at the park and ride.
 It runs from Gloucester Transport Hub to the centre of Cheltenham via Gloucestershire Royal Hospital and Cheltenham General Hospital.

 Future plans

 In July 2021, Gloucestershire County Council announced plans to upgrade the park and ride facility at a cost of £20 million.
 The plans include a waiting room, secure bicycle parking, 100 electric vehicle charging points, and solar panels to power the site.
-A multistorey car park would also be built which would double the number of car parking spaces at the facility.
+A multistorey car park is also now being built, which will double the number of car parking spaces at the site, and will include other facilities including a waiting area and refreshments.
+The new car park is due to open in 2024.